gchq/stroom-docs/quick-start-guide/index/index.md

 ![Pipeline inheritance selection](images/018_pipeline_inheritance_selection.png)

 Now we need to set the XSLT property on the `xsltFilter` to point at the XSLT we created earlier and set the index on the `indexFilter` to point to the index we created.
+This will appear as below (excluding the ReadRecordCountFilter and WriteRecordCountFilter elements)

 ![Pipeline XSLT properties](images/019_pipeline_properties_xslt.png)